Author of contemporary and urban fantasy novels for adults and teens

 You can call me ChelseaVBC, if you like…

-Chelsea Mueller writes gritty contemporary fantasy and YA novels packed with lots of action and a steady undercurrent of sexual tension.
+Chelsea Mueller writes gritty contemporary fantasy novels packed with lots of action and a steady undercurrent of sexual tension.
 She also looks like her Twitter bio photo, and gets called “ChelseaVBC” in real life frequently as a result.

 Chelsea launched Vampire Book Club six years ago to cover urban fantasy, paranormal romance, science fiction and young adult novels.
 The blog blossomed from a simple review blog into a larger community—more than 60,000 subscribers at last count—where readers discover new authors and books and proceed to read, share, fangirl.
 Usually in that order.
 Chelsea continues to act as administrator of the site, which has a growing staff of seven.